 Land Owners and Hunters Can’t Be Far Apart on Lease Prices (LandThink.com) Last month, the LANDTHINK Pulse posed the following question to our audience: In your opinion, what is a fair price to pay for leasing good hunting land?
 See the RESULTS

+The saying goes, “Good fences make good neighbors.”
+Unfortunately, as many rural landowners know, fence issues also can create extremely strained relationships among neighbors.
 If a cow gets onto a roadway and is hit by a motorist, can the livestock owner be liable?
 What should you do if there are stray livestock on your property?
 If a boundary fence falls into disrepair, who is responsible for footing the bill to do the needed repairs?
 What can you do about frustrating tree limbs from the neighbor’s tree that are hanging over your property?
 These are just a few of the issues …

 September 5, 2017 – Amarillo, Texas The Land Report magazine recently announced their 2017 America’s Best Land Brokerage Firms in their Summer 2017 issue, and for the sixth year in a row, Clift Land Brokers made the list.
 According to the magazine, each year the editors of the magazine select the Country’s leading real estate firms specializing in Land.
 Clift Land Brokers’ 21 agricultural land sales associates exceeded the $50M mark in land sales in 2016, primarily in the Texas and Oklahoma Panhandles and New Mexico.
 In the same report, Clift Land Auctions was named one of the 2016 Top …

 Tuesday morning, at 9am, Secretary of Interior Sally Jewell made the announcement that the Greater Sage Grouse will not be listed on the endangered species list.
 “This is truly a historic day in the history of the American West cattle business,” said Oregon Cattlemen’s Executive Director Jerome Rosa.
 “Through collaborative efforts by ranchers, energy companies and conservationist reducing the decline of the sage grouse habitat in 11 Western states, the need for a listing was not needed.”
 See entire article at AgWeb.com.